 Teague appreciates the floral and spicy qualities of Lo-Fi’s dry vermouth, which is made from a base of muscat canelli and flavored with fennel, coriander, cardamom, elderflower, cherry, anise and chamomile.
 “It’s really easy to drink on its own over ice,” he says.
 “It’s also great in an Americano-style cocktail with a white bitter like Suze.”

-Lo-Fi’s sweet vermouth is a flavorful combo of fruit, spice and gentian that benefits from the added weight and complexity of cream sherry.
+Lo-Fi’s sweet vermouth is a flavorful combination of fruit, spice and gentian that benefits from the added weight and complexity of cream sherry.
 “I like to drink the sweet vermouth with coconut water,” says Sprouse.
 “That’s about as New World as it gets for vermouth drinking.”

 According to Sprouse, good things happen when an excellent winemaker decides to make vermouth.
 “It all starts with the grapes,” she says.
 In this case, Matthiasson calls upon flora, a California grape that’s a cross between semillon and gewürztraminer.
-Fruit notes are imparted via an infusion of blood oranges and sour cherries in a base of high-proof neutral grape spirits, while the bitterness arrives courtesy of cardoons, cinchona bark, wormwood and blessed thistle.Continue to 5 of 6 below.
+Fruit notes are imparted through an infusion of blood oranges and sour cherries in a base of high-proof neutral grape spirits, while the bitterness arrives courtesy of cardoons, cinchona bark, wormwood and blessed thistle.Continue to 5 of 6 below.

 Produced in New York’s Hudson Valley by Bianca Miraglia, Uncouth vermouths are made from locally foraged ingredients and adhere to seasonal themes.
 “This one makes a dynamite Rob Roy that has notes of ginger and sweet pear,” says Teague.
 “Make it with a blended scotch, and float a teaspoon of peated scotch on top for an austere riff on the modern classic Penicillin cocktail.”
 Uncouth is made in limited quantities and not always the easiest bottle to find, so Teague urges: “Grab it if you see it.
 All of it.”